SPAAM-community/wss-summer-school/docs/2022/day-3.md

 </table>
 </div>

-#### Bonus

-How to deal with a dataframe with the kind of data indicated in the column name, typically like so
+> Bonus: How to deal with a dataframe with the kind of data indicated in the column name, typically like so

 ```python
 wide_df = pd.DataFrame(